noelpferd/MSFS-FBW-Panel-Randomizer/README.md

 > <CommandLine\>-communityfolder "C:\MSFS-Communityfolder\" -a380 -advanced</CommandLine\>

 # Restore to defaults
 This script doesn't do any backup of the original apron.flt.
-In case of revert, just copy the files from following urls:<br />
+In case of revert, just copy the files from their github page:<br />
 A320: https://github.com/flybywiresim/aircraft/blob/master/fbw-a32nx/src/base/flybywire-aircraft-a320-neo/SimObjects/AirPlanes/FlyByWire_A320_NEO/apron.FLT<br />
 A380: https://github.com/flybywiresim/aircraft/blob/master/fbw-a380x/src/base/flybywire-aircraft-a380-842/SimObjects/AirPlanes/FlyByWire_A380_842/apron.FLT<br />
 or do an update via the flybywire installer